realworldocaml/book/en/10-functors.md

          ...

-      (* put a wrapper round the auto-generated sexp_of_t to enforce the invariants of the datastructure *)
-      let t_of_sexp sexp =
+      (* put a wrapper round the auto-generated sexp_of_t to enforce the invariants of the data structure *) let t_of_sexp sexp =
         match t_of_sexp sexp with
         | Empty -> Empty